rji-futures-lab/django-rmp-data/README.md

 ## Bootstrapping a (macOS) local development environment:

-Below are the steps to set up a local development on a Mac computer.
+Below are the steps to set up a local server on a Mac.

 Open your terminal application, and type in each of these commands in the order specified.